awslabs/amazon-kinesis-client-python/README.md

         kclprocess.run()
 ```

-## Before You Get Started
+## Before You Get Started have a look ...

 Before running the samples, you'll want to make sure that your environment is
-configured to allow the samples to use your
+configured to allow the samples to use your resources
 [AWS Security Credentials](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).

 By default the samples use the [DefaultCredentialsProvider][DefaultCredentialsProvider]